microsoft/pyright/README.md

 ## Limitations
-Pyright currently provides support for Python 3.0 and newer.
+Pyright provides support for Python 3.0 and newer.
 There is currently no plan to support older versions.

 ## Community